-- 2 tbsp. honey
+- 1 tbsp. honey or maple syrup

-- 3/4 tsp. salt
+- ½ tsp. salt

-- 1/2 tsp. black pepper
+- ½ tsp. black pepper

-- 1/8 tsp. cayenne or Sriracha optional
+- ⅛ tsp. cayenne or hot sauce, optional

 - toasted sesame seeds optional

-- sliced green onions optional
+- sliced green onions for garnish, optional

-Score drumsticks a couple of times with sharp knife.
+- Score drumsticks a couple of times with sharp knife.

-In a medium bowl add all marinade ingredients, whisk to combine and add drumsticks.
+- In a medium bowl add all marinade ingredients, whisk to combine and add drumsticks.
 Mix well to make sure that all drumsticks are well coated with marinade.

-Marinate at room temperature for 20 minutes, turning chicken once.
+- Marinate at room temperature for 20 minutes, turning chicken once.

-Preheat the oven to 425°F.
+- Preheat the oven to 425°F.

-Line a baking tray with parchment paper or aluminum foil.
+- Line a baking tray with parchment paper or aluminum foil.

-Place drumsticks on lined baking tray, pour left over sauce on chicken and bake for 15 minutes, turn pieces over and then bake for another 15 minutes or until cooked through.
+- Place drumsticks on lined baking tray, pour left over sauce on chicken and bake for 15 minutes, turn pieces over and then bake for another 15 minutes or until cooked through.
 If you are not sure your chicken is cooked you could use a meat or instant-read thermometer to check for doness.
 Insert thermometer at thickest part of the drumsticks without touching the bone, a temperature of 165°F means the chicken is fully cooked.